solliancenet/azure-machine-learning-quickstarts/aml-python-sdk/quickstart-1.3/automl-azure-portal/README.md

 - Navigate to the `Images` section in your Azure Portal Workspace.
 - Select the image created in step #14
-- Confirm that the image creating succeeded.
+- Confirm that the image creation succeeded.
 - Click on **Create Deployment**
 - On the `Create Deployment` page provide the information as shown below.
 We will deploy the scoring web service on an Azure Container Instance (ACI).
 - Click on **Create** button.